coecms/coecms.github.io/_posts/2018-08-21-visualisation-in-shiny-app.md

 ![Basic Heatwave App]({{ "/images/HeatwaveApp.JPG" | absolute_url }})

-If you want your app to accessible on the internet, you'll need to find somewhere to host your application (e.g. Nectar) and use `Shiny Server` to run it.
+If you want your app to be accessible on the internet, you'll need to find somewhere to host your application (e.g. Nectar) and use `Shiny Server` to run it.
 To see an example of how that's done, [read this great tutorial](https://deanattali.com/2015/05/09/setup-rstudio-shiny-server-digital-ocean).